TCGV/blog/_posts/2020-03-21-a-strategy-for-effective-system-modularization.md

 1. Select all `user_schedules` whose `notification_date` column is due and `notified` column is `false`
 1. For each resulting entry, send an e-mail reminder message to the corresponding event participant
 1. Then, for each resulting entry, set the `notified` column value with `true`

+The database schema is being loosely defined since it's not the central point here to discuss it.
+It's sufficient to say that, considering a relational database and the third normal form, three tables would suffice the storage necessities of this exercise: `events`, `users` and `user_schedules`.

 Based on these two procedures, we might define the following modules for the Scheduling Calendar: